timsinashok/hidden-plate/README.md

 ## Usage

-This model can be easily used by cloning the repository and changing the path of the input file in the script <a href="source/hide_test.py">hide_test.py</a> .
-Alongisde that you will have to install the requirements present at <a href="requirements.txt"> requirements.txt</a>.
+This model can be easily used by cloning the repository and changing the path of the input file in the script <a href="source/hide_test.py">hide_test.py</a>.
+Alongside that you will have to install the requirements present at <a href="requirements.txt"> requirements.txt</a>.

 ## Conclusion